vishalj7/jekyll-now/_posts/2021-06-25-Neuron-Activation-in-Neural-Networks.md

 #### Next Post

-We will continue our journey into the details of Neural Networks with another post about Gradient Descent so look out for that post.
+This post will be a series of post to cover important concepts of a Neural Network such as Gradient Descent, Classification, Backpropagation.